gitfrid/CzechFOI-DRATE_EXAM/README.md

 Unlike more widely recognized biases such as: Immortal time bias, Survivorship Bias, Healthy user effect, Selection bias, Treatment delay bias
 ...this bias is often **overlooked**, yet it can have a **major impact** on the interpretation of observational data.

-Only a few scientists seem to be aware of this statistical artefact, and widely used methods such as Cox regression or Kaplan-Meier analysis seems not correct for it - which often leads to misleading results.
+Only few scientists seem to be aware of this statistical artefact, and widely used scientific methods such as Cox regression or Kaplan-Meier analysis seems not correct for it - which often leads to misleading results.

 Charles Sanders Peirce recognized over a century ago that improper randomization and boundary conditions could distort conclusions a warning still relevant in today